-- Sources of equivalent/qualified COR-related refresher training, as well as additional methods of delivery of the 2-day DTC course listed above, are continuously being explored and will be made available as they are identified. - Your local training coordinator at your Installation can also be consulted for potential sources of approved COR refresher training courses. - You will need to send a record of all completed training, to include certificates and completion notifications, to the Contracting Specialist for filing.
+- Sources of equivalent/qualified COR-related refresher training, as well as

+- Your local training coordinator at your Installation can also be consulted for potential sources of approved COR refresher training courses. - You will need to send a record of all completed training, to include certificates and completion notifications, to the Contracting Specialist for filing.